Comparisons11 min read

 Pricing & Value

-For single-app needs, Adobe's individual app pricing (~$20–$55/month per app) can be reasonable.
+For single-app needs, Adobe's per-app pricing (~$20–$55/month) can make sense.

 Customer Support